-The first HS2 Supply Chain Conference took place in Birmingham on Tuesday 5 November 2013
+The first High Speed Two (HS2) Supply Chain Conference took place in Birmingham on Tuesday 5 November 2013.

 The key areas of focus at the Supply Chain Conference were: